Kristen Stewart, Robert Pattinson Reportedly Patched Up

 During Kristen’s recent interview with Harper’s Bazaar UK, she revealed that she could definitely see herself dating men again.

 “You’re not confused if you’re bisexual.
 It’s not confusing at all.
-For me, it’s quite the opposite,” she told The Guardian.
+For me, it’s quite the opposite,” she told the Guardian.

 Gossip Cop, however, debunked the claims of Life & Style.
 After confirming from the star’s representative, they have reported that both Kristen and Robert are happy in their own individual lives and have no intention of hooking up ever again.
 They further stated that the entire report is made up and fans should not believe such nonsense.